ahm4dmajid/book2anki/README.md

 - 🌐 Automatic exclusion of previously extracted words

 > [!NOTE]
 > This program generates all forms of a word, not just the exact word found in the book.
-This means that different inflected forms (e.g., verb, noun, etc.) will also be included.
+This means that different forms (e.g., verb, noun, etc.) will also be included.
 > Additionally, the *Words* deck is the most important one, as it covers essential vocabulary.
 The *Idioms* and *Phrasal Verbs* decks are optional and can be used based on your learning preferences.

 ## Installation ⚙️